codectified/mindroots/src/content/about.md

 If we can see language a little better, the process as a whole, we can probably see ourselves and our minds a bit better, too.

-Featured here as part of the project is a morphosyntactic semantic network modeling tool for navigating a graph database of words and their interrelationships.
+Featured here as part of this project is a morphosyntactic semantic modeling tool for navigating a graph database of words and their interrelationships.

+For an interactive tutorial on navigating this visual database, check out this article on the basic elements language: [Introduction](/mindroots/introduction)

-From the main menu, select from the list of corpora to view a detailed graph of any word in the corpus.
+Or, dive right in and select a corpus from the library to view a detailed graph of any word in the corpus.

 (data is limited in the current version!)

-Graphs connect general ideas of a word’s sound and root and grammatical function and form.

-Roots are green.
-Forms are blue.
-Words are red.
-And corpus items are yellow-gold.

-Click a node to show its children.

-Right-click (or hold) for more information.

-Double click a node to remove it.

-If you imagine language as a tree mixing with the body of the earth, how it roots before it fruits, that’s really the whole idea.

-Roots and shoots and fruit slices of every language!

-The fruit is only the utterance in its proper context and the roots are everything up until that moment in space and time; branches are extended roots.

-The goal isn’t only learning a language it’s learning what a language is, how it works and moves inside us.
-See below.

 In the first phase of this project the focus is on the arabic language with english translation of the 99 arabic names of god.
 More language models and translations are planned.